UVC Light Disinfection of Endoscopes Awarded Grand Prize at 2022 IDea Incubator Competition

 ABOUT IDEA INCUBATOR

 IDea Incubator encourages innovators and early-stage ventures to apply for funding for original inventions and ideas with the potential to improve ID care.
-The finalists share their concepts with the ID community and judges in the fields of business, medicine and technology industries each year during IDWeek.
+The finalists share their concepts with the ID community and judges in the fields of business, medicine, pharmaceutical industry and technology each year during IDWeek.

 competition rules

-- The IDSA Foundation, its affiliates and sponsors are not responsible for any intellectual property submitted and/or presented at any time for its IDea Incubator program during IDWeek 2022.
+- The IDSA Foundation, its affiliates and sponsors are not responsible for any intellectual property submitted and/or presented at any time for its IDea Incubator program during the IDWeek conference in Boston, MA, on Oct.
+13, 2023.
 Any individual, group, organization or company is solely responsible for securing intellectual property protection.
 Learn how to secure your intellectual property by reviewing our resources below.

 - IDea Incubator applicants are not required to be registered for IDWeek.
 Finalists are required to register for IDWeek once they have accepted to participate in the live IDea Incubator session.
 This includes scientific attendees, exhibitors, invited speakers and guests.

 - A winning idea will be chosen by the judges.
 Cash prizes will be awarded to all finalists.
-1st place will receive $10,000, 2nd place will receive $5,000 and 3rd place will receive $2,500.
+First place will receive $10,000, second place will receive $5,000, and third place will receive $2,500.
+In addition, an IDea Accelerator Package, including business coaching and other supports, will be provided to the winner.

 JUDGEMENT CRITERIA